wwliao/hprc_release2_kinnex_analysis/README.md

 ## Steps

+0. Gene Annotation Preparation

+    We use [GENCODE Release 48](https://www.gencodegenes.org/human/release_48.html) (May 2025) as the reference gene annotation.
+The [GTF file](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_48/gencode.v48.primary_assembly.annotation.gtf.gz) provides comprehensive annotation on the primary assembly.

+    To ensure consistency with the reference genome, scaffold names are converted from GenBank accession numbers to UCSC-style names using the [assembly report](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.29_GRCh38.p14/GCA_000001405.29_GRCh38.p14_assembly_report.txt).
+For example, KI270706.1 is renamed to chr1_KI270706v1_random.

 1. Preprocessing

     For each of the 206 HPRC R2 samples, PacBio Kinnex cDNA libraries were sequenced in two runs.
 Depending on the sequencing facility, the resulting FLNC BAM files were either provided separately (two per sample) or already concatenated into one (see the [index file](https://github.com/human-pangenomics/hprc_intermediate_assembly/blob/main/data_tables/sequencing_data/data_kinnex_pre_release.index.csv) for download links).